 In 1933, the National Socialists came to power in Germany.
 Dix is dismissed from his position as a professor and forbidden to write in a brazen grotesque manner that insults a nation.
 It is included in the list of 18 most dangerous artists of the country, a search is conducted in the house and several paintings are intentionally holed.
 He considers it extremely dangerous to continue living with his wife and children in Dresden, exposing their lives to daily danger - all together they leave to live in a village on the border with Switzerland, leaving a tiny opportunity at the very least to escape from the country.
 Here he writes cold, deserted and red-hot disturbing landscapes - just to hold on to something.
 And one of the most evil and incomprehensible picturesin which he portrays Hitler as an offended child, an allegory of mortal sin - envy.

 In 1934, his paintings will be removed from those museums that have risked at one time to purchase them.
-Some of them will go to the exhibition "Degenerative Art"and after will be destroyed.
-Realist Dix is no longer eager to see the war, its dirt and horror.
-He saw all this 20 years ago — and he knows that he will not find anything new.
-Already in 1945, the 54-year-old artist will be called upwill be in captivity and will be released only in 1946.
+Some of them will go to the exhibition "Degenerative Art", and then it will be destroyed.
+Realist Dix is no longer eager to see the war, its filth and horror.
+He saw all this 20 years ago - and knows that he will not find anything new.
+Already in 1945, the 54-year-old artist will fall under the call, will be in captivity and will be released only in 1946.

 In a country divided into two parts, it was almost forgotten.
 In West Germany, abstract art triumphs.
 In the Eastern, the system of values is being rebuilt and propagandize solemn, heroic realism, which differs little from Nazi propaganda.
 Dix becomes an honorary member of several art academies, participates in exhibitions, but does not immediately find himself in the new Germany.
 He will be 60 when museums start offering big money for his landmark works, when critics write 2 books about him.
 But even in the most difficult times he did not leave the country, perhaps because he simply could not take all his relatives with him.